Visit Sinks Canyon State Park

 Sinks Canyon Top 5

 One of the coolest things to do in Sinks Canyon isn’t immediately apparent when you drive into the park.
 Boulder Choke Cave is a multi-level cave open for most of the year.
 (Its closed in late spring and early summer due to high water).
 You can explore the multiple levels of the cave with a park staff member as your guide.
 The tour provides adventure, but also a chance to learn about the history of the canyon.
 There is one tour easy enough that it’s mostly walking and little crouch, while others involve crawling and offer a chance to explore chambers deep in the cave.
 Some tours are definitely more vigorous than others.
 The Park staff are helpful and will tailor your tour to your needs.
-While you do need a staff guide to take you into the cave, it’s free.
+Cave tours are available to adventure-seeking guests mid-August to mid-April for $20 per person.
+The tour includes all caving gear, protective clothing, safety equipment and a trained cave guide.
 Call ahead and schedule your tour at 307-332-6333.

 Escape civilization only minutes from town.
 Camping in Sinks Canyon is on a first come first serve basis.
 Situate your tent and you can hear the roar of the river.
 Check out the stars once the sun sets.